When you talk with your teen about sex and sexual behavior, you’re really talking about relationships, boundaries, health, morals, and values.

 Parents, too, need to know important information, such as the younger the age of first sexual intercourse, the more likely that the experience was coercive, and that forced sexual intercourse is related to long-lasting negative effects.

-The following is all related to later onset of sexual intercourse:
+The following are all related to later onset of sexual intercourse:

 - Having better educated parents